With the stock market tumbling, a majority of Americans think it’s likely there’s an economic depression in the future.

 Most Recent Releases

-Economic confidence rose to 109.1 in this month’s Rasmussen Reports Economic Index, more than 11 points higher than March.
+Economic confidence increased to 89.3 in this month’s Rasmussen Reports Economic Index, more than 10 points higher than July.

-Economic confidence rose to 97.6 in this month’s Rasmussen Reports Economic Index, about one point higher than February.
-This month’s gain follows two months of declines that in February brought the index to its lowest point since May 2020.
+Economic confidence increased to 88.2 in this month’s Rasmussen Reports Economic Index, a half-point higher than May, when a sharp drop took the index to its lowest point in eight years.

-Most Americans don’t expect the stock market to rise in the next year, and more than half worry that the U.S. could face another Great Depression.
+Americans are worried about the stock market and a majority now think the U.S. could soon face another Great Depression.